-It is a practically orientated course and provides students with a basic toolkit of quantitative and qualitative techniques used in resource planning and analysis, together with case studies with which to gain experience of their application.
-Students will also gain some knowledge of European Union directives affecting the environment, as well as approaches to policy evaluation.
+The course includes practical and theoretical aspects and provides students with a basic toolkit of quantitative and qualitative techniques used in resource planning and analysis, together with case studies with which to gain experience of their application.
+Students will also consider existing policies affecting the environment, as well as approaches to policy evaluation.

 Week 1 Introduction